Kristol-Ice/ClearURLs-custom-rule/README.md

 # ClearURLs-custom-rule
 ClearURLs-custom-rule bases on the official ClearURLs's rule and add some additional rules for MYSELF.
-There might be some mistakes in this rule.
+There might be some mistakes or rules that break functionalities of the website.
+So that why I didn't not pull request to the official.

 <details>
     <summary>the official ClearURLs Rules URL</summary>